santand/SI_Toolkit/README.md

 beta_esstimation.f90 - Only for estimating beta without any noise.
 (Only one fl)

 beta_esstimation_with_noise.f90 - Only for estimating beta with noise.
 (Only one fl)

+ALMll_from_Anisotropic_Noise : This code will work for anisotropic noise and anisotropic map.